 Most marketers claim that the reason emails are so valuable is that you own the list and nobody can ever take that away from you.
 Whereas if you build a business on Facebook traffic and that traffic goes away, you’re screwed.

-Your email list is the safest form of traffic out there.
-It’s a much more reliable source than Google, Facebook, YouTube, Pinterest, Amazon, Ads, etc. But that doesn’t mean that an email list is infallible.
+Your email list might be the safest form of traffic out there.
+It’s a much more reliable source than Google, Facebook, YouTube, Pinterest, Amazon, Ads, etc. That said, your list is far from infallible.

 For instance, the GDPR required re-consent for email addresses that were obtained in a non-GDPR compliant way.
 Most companies were able to keep their lists.
 But many companies had to send out re-consent emails or else lose their entire list (or risk lawsuits).